Munsingwear

-Munsingwear was a Minnesota-based brand of underwear from which Original Penguin developed.
+Munsingwear was a Minnesota-based underwear company from which Original Penguin developed.
 The company was established as Northwestern Knitting Company.
 It also was known as PremiumWear.

 History

 The company was started by George D. Munsing, who came to Minnesota from New York in 1886 to set up a textile factory, along with Frank H. Page and Edward O. Tuttle from the Massachusetts Institute of Technology.
 Munsing had been superintendent of the Rochester Knitting Works and had experimented with knit fabrics and ribbing, developing a process to plate silk on wool, thus making woolen long underwear — essential in cold climates — "itchless": much more comfortable.
-Munsing came to Minnesota to set up his factory, which manufactured products for both men and women, because it was in the coldest region of the U.S. and the market for warm underwear would presumably be best there.
-Munsing also thought that the many Scandinavian immigrants in Minnesota would make it a suitable location; mention of underwear was taboo in American society at the time.
-Patent attorney Amasa C. Paul served as Northwestern Knitting Company's president when it was incorporated on February 15, 1887, and Munsing was vice president.
+Munsing came to Minnesota to set up his factory, which manufactured products for women and men, because it was in the coldest region of the U.S., and the market for warm underwear presumably was going to be the best there.
+Munsing also thought that the many Scandinavian immigrants in Minnesota would make it a suitable location.
+The mention of underwear was taboo in American society at the time.
+Patent attorney Amasa C. Paul served as Northwestern Knitting Company's president when it was incorporated on February 15, 1887, and Munsing was the vice president.
 The Northwestern Knitting Company's ad for its products in the September 1897 issue of Ladies' Home Journal was the first to display underwear on a live model.

 Munsing was a technologist, and the company received several patents, including those for a crocheting machine in 1891 and a union suit in the early 1890s.
 The union suit was the company's flagship product until the 1920s, when central heating made it less useful.
 It continued until 1969.
 The cream-colored garment became iconic and was featured in the company's advertising, with children and adults outfitted in them; underwear ads had never used live models before.
 In 1894, Munsing left the company.